dCC-Online/ExpressSocialFeedAPI_MERN_Starter/README.md

-# Express Social Posts Project
+# Express.js Social Feed API Project

 ## Introduction
 This project is designed as an introduction to Express and simulates the basic operations you would perform using a database, here represented with a local JSON file.
 It's a great stepping stone before diving into database management systems like MongoDB.